-A Partner at Hilltop, Barrett was named one of America’s top “Influencers” by Campaigns & Elections Magazine in 2013.
-He draws on more than 20 years of political experience, including nearly 11 years as a top advisor to former U.S. Senator and former Ambassador to China Max Baucus.
+Barrett Kaiser leads a team of seasoned campaign and public affairs professionals.
+Named one of America’s top “Influencers” by Campaigns & Elections Magazine in 2013, Kaiser draws on more than 20 years of political experience, including nearly 11 years as a top advisor to former U.S. Senator and Ambassador to China Max Baucus.

 Barrett cut his teeth in politics working under his friend and mentor Jim Messina, architect of President Barack Obama’s 2012 reelection campaign.
 From 1999 to 2010, Barrett served as Sen. Baucus’ communications director, speechwriter, and chief spokesman before running the senior senator’s statewide operation as Montana chief of staff.